imuõc.

 Onset Aspiration

-A rule in which /t/ and /tr/ become aspirated before a monophthong vowel and a voiceless stop coda.
+A rule in which /t/ becomes aspirated before a monophthong vowel and a voiceless stop coda.

 Romanization